LukeGrahamLandry/franca/devlog.md

 ## (Sep 10)

-> 683
+- 683

-fix dumb load bug, was using addr twice.
+- fix dumb load bug, was using addr twice.

-> 885
+- 885

-enabling stack_to_ccall_reg for more args breaks in new_arena_chunk but mostly works if you add a debug_log_str call. so at least thats a classic spilling bug. yeah missing a ensure_specific_free.
+- enabling stack_to_ccall_reg for more args breaks in new_arena_chunk but mostly works if you add a debug_log_str call. so at least thats a classic spilling bug. yeah missing a ensure_specific_free.

-> 1284
+- 1284
+- allow indirect ret
+- 1329
+- CopyBytesToFrom (simple version where its always a call)
+- 1376
+- intrinsics: int cmp (with setcc), nop zext/int<->ptr. i'd messed up the condition codes because i didn't have a check for declaring conflicting enum values. and then in the encoding test it picked the first name (because that matched the index) so it thought it was fine, and just ran redundant tests.
+- 1657
+- intrinsics: int add/sub/mul
+  mul is insane and can only use rax but imul is all i actaully use for now.
+- 1736
+- CallFnPtr 1764
+- bitwise and/or/xor only 1771

 ## (Sep 9)